 COA is what an institution believes it costs a student to attend their institution.
 The total amount includes tuition, required fees, room and board (for residential students), books, and other education-related expenses (travel, technology, etc.).
 If you’re having trouble figuring out the COA for your schools of interest, try using the College Board’s College Cost Calculator to aid your financial planning.

 EFC is the amount the federal government believes you and your family can contribute to your education on an annual basis based on your FAFSA results.
-You can use the FAFSA4caster calculator to get an idea of your financial aid eligibility and what your EFC will be prior to filling out your documents.
+You can use the Federal Student Aid Estimator to get an idea of your financial aid eligibility and what your EFC will be prior to filling out your documents.
+For the 2024–2025 academic year, EFC will be replaced with the Student Aid Index (SAI).
+It's basically the same concept, but according to Forbes, "This new analysis removes the number of students in college from a single family from the calculation while streamlining eligibility for federal Pell Grants."

 Master Promissory Note (MPN)